2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 ### Being perfectionist

-If you are called "perfectionist" by your friends, that should be a red flag in your game development process since the beginning.
+If you are called "perfectionist" by your friends, that should be a red flag in your game development process from the very beginning.

 Finding yourself honing the game over and over, allocating countless hours (that always feel as "not enough") into making the game "better", will end up just sabotaging the development process itself.